List of Internet pioneers: Severo Ornstein

 Severo Ornstein (born 1930) was part of the Bolt, Beranek and Newman (BBN) team that wrote the winning proposal submitted in 1968 to ARPA for the ARPANET.
 He was responsible for the design of the communication interfaces and other special hardware for the Interface Message Processor (IMP).

 William Crowther

 William Crowther (born 1936) was part of the original BBN IMP team.
 He implemented a distributed distance vector routing system for the ARPAnet.
+He wrote INWG Note 10 with Dave Walden.

 Michel Elie

 Michel Elie (born 1961) was a research assistant at UCLA who participated in the original Arpanet project.
 He later worked on Louis Pouzin's CYCLADES project, as well as co-authoring a number of early publications and INWG notes on internetworking.

+Alex Mckenzie

+Alex Mckenzie worked at BBN from 1967 to 1996.
+He was involved with development of the ARPANET host-to-host protocol, starting in 1970, and later in the development of Internet protocols through INWG and the IEN series.
+He co-authored the ARPANET Completion Report with Frank Heart, Dave Walden, and J. McQuillian.
+Later, he headed a project consulting to the US National Bureau of Standards (now NIST) to present the ideas developed in the Internet to the OSI project.

 David Boggs

-David Boggs (1950–2022) worked on internetworking at XEROX PARC.
+David Boggs (1950–2022) he co-invented Ethernet and worked on internetworking at XEROX PARC.
 He participated in the initial design of TCP during 1973–74.

 Sylvia Wilbur

 Sylvia B. Wilbur (born 1938) was a British computer scientist at University College London who programed the local node for the ARPANET connection to British academic networks, was one of the first to exchange email in Britain in 1974, and became a leading researcher on computer-supported cooperative work.